Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 ## Interface Segregation Principle

 By using a class as an interface you will also unwittingly break the Interface Segregation Principle (ISP).
-That’s the *I* in *SOLID*.
+That's the *I* in *SOLID*.

 The class-as-an-interface will contain all of the members of the class.
-That’s the members it has now – and everything you add in the future.
+That's the members it has now – and everything you add in the future.
 This is largely equivalent to all those people that have a 1:1 relationship between classes and interfaces in other languages.

-Let’s look at this way, the ISP states:
+Let's look at this way, the ISP states:

 > …no client should be forced to depend on methods it does not use…

 Now imagine your class-as-an-interface has trickled out into five or six locations and you add a new method to the original class.
 Now you get errors because the method is missing.
-Functions that previously accepted an object will now reject it – because it is missing a member that the function doesn’t even need.
+Functions that previously accepted an object will now reject it – because it is missing a member that the function doesn't even need.
 This is not SOLID code.

 Here is an updated `Customer` class from the original examples in this article.